 I recommend booking a trip to Thailand if you really want to stimulate your growth.
 While you are in Thailand, book private lessons so you can maximize your learning.

-Unless you are lucky enough to have a dedicated trainer who watches over you and constantly tries to make you better (training in Thailand), you need to take your Muay Thai development into your own hands.
+Unless you are lucky enough to have a dedicated trainer who watches over you and provides direct feedback to make you better (training in Thailand), you need to take your Muay Thai development into your own hands.

-Taking control of your own Muay Thai development is a fundamental principle that everyone should follow.
-You need to take responsibility for your improvements and develop a strategy to push you forward.
-This requires you to focus on goal setting, learning how to critique your own game, pushing yourself out of your comfort zone, be humble, and stay in shape.
+You need to take responsibility for your improvements and develop a strategy to improve.
+Growing requires you to focus on goal setting, learn how to critique your own game, push yourself out of your comfort zone, be humble, and stay in shape.
 Maintaining a growth mindset in training will ensure that you continue to make gains through the plateau phase.